cloud-agnost/agnost-website/server/storage/buckets.md

 ### List files in bucket

-The `listFiles` method allows you to retrieve the list of files stored in a specific bucket within Agnost's storage.
-You can use various options, such as search, pagination, and sorting, to filter and organize the list of files.
+The `listFiles` method allows you to retrieve the list of files stored in a specific bucket within your storage.
+You can use various options, such as search, pagination, and sorting, to filter and retrieve the list of files.

 <Tabs defaultValue="javascript" groupId="dev" values={[ { label: "Javascript", value: "javascript" }]}>